tensorzero/tensorzero/CONTRIBUTING.md

 > [!TIP]
 >
-> See the "Contributor Guide" section below for more details on building and testing TensorZero.
+> See the "Technical Guide" section below for more details on building and testing TensorZero.

 ### Documentation